Inc21/velotronix-PP5/README.md

 - Product reviews.
 Customers will be able to leave a review for the product.
 The review will be displayed on the product details page.
 - Product rating.
 Customers will be able to rate the product.
 The rating will be displayed on the product details page.
 - Better way of displaying multiple images on the product details page.
 Currently, the images are displayed as a plain list.
 I would like to add a carousel or some other js library to display the images.
+- Social media login.
+Customers will be able to login to the website using their social media accounts.
+Although this feature is not essential, it will make the login process easier for the customer.
+I have used in previous projects but just ran out of time to implement it in this project.